The Saint Louis Association of Community Organizations

 The devastation from May’s tornado has only intensified these hardships in the West End.
 Now more than ever, we need your support to keep Camp SLACO going—providing stability, enrichment, and a safe haven for the children who need it most.

-Our camp provides:
+Our program provides:

 • Nutritious meals and snacks served daily